 and architects in Mallorca

 This is a key legal document in the buying process.
 The Purchase Contract will detail the property and the terms of the sale.
 It will also set a date for final completion.
-Your lawyer will prepare the Option Contract.
-This usually takes two to three weeks but may take longer if it is a complex transaction or documentation needs to be obtained.
+Your lawyer will prepare the Purchase Contract.
+This usually takes a week or two, but may take longer if it is a complex transaction or documentation needs to be obtained.
 Any terms that have been agreed should also be detailed in the contract.
-E.g. if the seller is to do any works or is to produce any missing documentation.
+E.g. if the seller is to do any works prior to completion or is required to produce missing documentation.

 When the buyer and seller have signed the contract, the buyer usually pays 10% of the purchase price.
 It is a non-refundable deposit.
-So, if the buyer does not complete for a reason outside of the terms of the Option Contract, the deposit is lost.
-However, if the seller does not complete, the buyer can potentially force the sale (hence the term Option to Purchase), or they can elect that the seller pays back the 10% deposit plus another 10% in compensation.
+So, if the buyer does not complete for a reason outside of the terms of the contract, the deposit is lost.
+If the seller does not complete, the buyer can potentially force the sale (hence the term Option to Purchase), or they can elect that the seller pays back the 10% deposit plus another 10% in compensation.
 The exact terms of this can vary but the essential principles of this document are that a) both buyer and seller are locked into the sale b) each would each suffer an equal financial penalty if they do not fulfill their side of the contract (this invariably means final payment and completion in front of a Notary).

-Checklist of points to covered prior to signing the Option Contract
+Checklist of points to covered prior to signing the Private Purchase Contract

 - The original copy of the deed of sale (escritura pública) in the property register.